mecies/go-daily-eur-to-pln/README.md

 # Daily EUR to PLN 🤑

-This project is a cron job written in Go that runs every day at 8 AM UTC.
+This project is a cron job written in Go that runs every day at 2 PM UTC.
 It checks the exchange rate of EUR to PLN and sends an email notification to a specified receiver.

 ## Features 🚀